 A comprehensive course for the music major in music theory, harmony, counterpoint, ear training, sight singing, and composition.
 This course is the third in the musicianship series (Musicianship I, II, III, and IV).
-Pre-requisites: MUS 106 with a minimum grade of C

 MUS 206 Musicianship IV (2 Credits)

 A comprehensive course for the music major in music theory, harmony, counterpoint, ear training, sight singing, and composition.
 This course is the fourth and final in the musicianship series (Musicianship I, II, III, and IV).